gandradep/hello_rails_back/README.md

 # 📖 Hello Rails Back End <a name="about-project"></a>

-**Hello Rails Back End** Is an api that is called by the [hello-react-front-end](https://github.com/gandradep/hello-react-front-end) and deliveries a random greeting message.
+**Hello Rails Back End** Is an api that is called by the [hello-react-front-end](https://github.com/gandradep/hello-react-front-end) and delivers a random greeting message.

 ## 🛠 Built With <a name="built-with"></a>